dataPulverizer/KernelMatrixBenchmark/README.md

 The Julia code uses `@threads` macro for parallelising the code and `@views` macro for referencing arrays.
 One confusing thing about Julia's arrays is their reference status.
 Sometimes as in this case arrays will behave like value objects and they have to be referenced by using the `@views` macro otherwise they generate copies, at other times they behave like reference objects, for example passing them into a function.
 It can be a little tricky dealing with this because it's not always obvious which set of operations will generate a copy, but where this occurs `@views` provides a good solution.

-The `Symmetric` type saves the small bit of extra work needed for allocating to both sides of the matrix.
+Julia also has `Symmetric` matrix type which meaning allocating to both sides of the matrix is not necessary.

 ```jl
 function calculateKernelMatrix(Kernel::K, data::Array{T}) where {K <: AbstractKernel,T <: AbstractFloat}